tomcl/visual2.github.io/list.md

 2. This loads one byte from memory into the LS 8 bits of Rd. <br> The MS 24 bits are zeroed.
 3. [EA](https://tomcl.github.io/visual2.github.io/ea.html#content) is divisible by 4.
 4. This writes the LS 8 bits of Rd into the specified memory byte. <br> Other bytes in the same memore word are unaffected.
 5. The literal can be any numeric expression of constants and symbols, and does not have a #.
 Unlike MOV there is no restriction on value.
+Technically this instruction is a pseudo-instruction, translated by assembler into an `LDR` with EA offset from PC, and a `DCD` that defines the the 32 bit constant.
+Programmers can use it exactly as `MOV` with literal op2, noting that it is slower than `MOV`.

 ### Multiple Register Memory Transfer Instructions